Humidifiers & ionisers

 Humidifiers will raise the humidity of a room by adding moisture to the air and therefore children and adults with asthma will often find that a humidifier will help their breathing since it eliminates the dry air that can irritate and inflame the passages in the nose and throat.

-Indoor humidity levels should remain between 30 and 50%.
-If the humidity level drops below 30% people can suffer from dry mucus membranes which can lead to or aggravate the symptoms of asthma.
+Indoor humidity levels should remain between 40 and 60%.
+If the humidity level drops below 30% people can suffer from dry mucus membranes in their mouth which can lead to or aggravate the symptoms of asthma.
 Levels can be monitored with a device called a hygrometer, and many humidifiers will have these built in.
 Humidifiers tend to be more beneficial during the winter, when humidity levels are low and heating systems are in use since they dry the air out.

 It is recommended that asthma sufferers use filter humidifiers that use a HEPA filter.
 These units will remove harmful toxins and allergens from the air and do not produce ozone.
 There are two types of humidifier: